deffs/NASA-epic-React/README.md

 Hard:
   1. Parsing the JSON for the photo url (where can you actually use variables? and what is the scope?)
   2. Dealing with bugs/general debugging
-  3. Ensuring compatability for various devices
+  3. Ensuring compatibility for various devices
   4. Understanding the different components of the system
   5. Navigation?
   6. Too much HTML (I like Storyboards)